dlutwuwei/upload/README.md

 ### setting
 First, set config in `.vscode-upload.json` in your workspace

-> I have removed localpath config item, local path is in your workspace default, not confused to set different local config
+> I have removed localpath config item, local path is your workspace default, not confused to set different local config

 ### how to use